Learn the Basics: Let’s Start Here

 1. Rule of Thirds

-The subject has been positioned in the bottom left-hand corner along the intersecting imaginary rule of third lines.
+The subject has been positioned in the bottom left-hand corner along with the intersecting imaginary rule of third lines.
 If you look at the grid we have placed over the photo, the rule of thirds basically implies that you should always place your subject line along one of those intersections as opposed to in the center.